Counterfactual inference in sequential experiments: Conclusion

 In this work, we introduced a non-parametric latent factor model for counterfactual inference at \unittime-level in experiments with sequentially adaptive treatment policies.
 Using a variant of nearest neighbors algorithm, we estimate each of the counterfactual means and provide a non-asymptotic error bound, and asymptotic normality results for these means.
 We also use these estimates to construct confidence interval for the average treatment effect.
 We illustrate our theory via several examples, and then illustrate its benefits via simulations, and two case studies.

 Our work naturally opens door to several future directions.
 While this paper focused on counterfactual inference in sequential experimental design, our \unittime-level results also can be easily extended to provide guarantees for a broad class of panel data settings (like synthetic control~\cite{xu2017generalized}, synthetic interventions~\cite{agarwal2021synthetic}, including those with staggered adoption~\cite{athey2021matrix}.
 While our model generalizes the non-linear mixed effects model, and the bilinear factor model considered in prior work, it does not cover the settings where time-varying features for units are available at each decision time (e.g., in contextual bandits).
 Our model also does not allow spill-over effects of treatment which arises in several real-world settings.

-Notably, our algorithm and guarantees can be applied to tackle finitely many categorical covariates, and spill-over effect over only few time points (say $\l$) using brute force, namely by treating each possible covariate category and treatment pattern over $\l$ time points.
-However, such data-split would necessarily lead to loss of statistical power, and thus developing a better strategy that allows us to learn from contexts, and allow spill-over effects is desirable.
-Moreover, it would be interesting to characterize the downstream gains of our \unittime-level estimates and the associated guarantees with adaptively collected data, e.g., in off-policy evaluation, or optimization, when the data is collected using a learning algorithm (like in \cref{assum:policy}).
+Notably, our algorithm can be applied to tackle two settings easily: (i) categorical context variables by treating each possible covariate category separately and (ii) context variables that themselves follow a factor model structure, by simply treating the variables as latent.
+In either case, not leveraging the additional known information would necessarily lead to loss of statistical power, and thus developing a better strategy that allows us to learn from contexts is desirable.
+It would also be interesting to characterize the downstream gains of our \unittime-level estimates and the associated guarantees with adaptively collected data, e.g., in off-policy evaluation, or optimization, when the data is collected using a learning algorithm (like in \cref{assum:policy}).

 Finally, we note that our work can also be useful for data imputation strategies.
 Our guarantees can help provide theoretical justification (with a generic non-parameteric factor model) for the success of nearest neighbor observed empirically in various missing data settings and multiple imputation strategies~\cite{beretta2016nearest,bertsimas2017personalized,bertsimas2017predictive,rubin2004multiple}--- when the data is missing at random in a sequential manner.